AmeliaTYR/ip/index.md

 * All comments starting with # will be ignored.
 * Change your console font to one which supports Unicode for the optimal user experience.
   * For Windows, the instructions are as follows:
+    * save the ip.jar file to your desired folder
-    * open the command line in the folder the ip.jar is saved in
+    * open the command line in the folder that the ip.jar is in
+        * you may do this by typing "cmd" in the location bar of Windows Explorer and pressing the Enter key
     * run "chcp 65001" to change to UTF-8
     * right click the bar above your command line app to open properties
     * change the font to NSimSun
-    * java -Dfile.encoding=UTF-8 -jar ip.jar
+    * run "java -Dfile.encoding=UTF-8 -jar ip.jar"

 ## Features